zwang695/alexa-skills-list/skills/B018TEBWH8/README.md

 More features to come, we'd appreciate your suggestions: torah4elli@gmail.com

 Credits:
-Created by and developed in partnership with Elli Meyer and Brad Napoliello Powered by Chabad.org
+Created by and developed in partnership with Elli Meyer and Brad Napoliello?
+Powered by Chabad.org

 ***